autonomousvision/similarity_reconstruction/README.md

         -`$demo_data_root`: the folder for the downloaded files containing training files and initial 3D reconstruction.
     2. Run `demo.sh`.

-* Running `run_all.sh`: the scripts runs the whold pipeline, including initial 3D reconstruction from image sequence, detector training, detection and joint optimization.
+* Running `run_all.sh`: the scripts runs the whole pipeline, including initial 3D reconstruction from image sequence, detector training, detection and joint optimization.

     1. Set the follwing variables in `init_paths_samples.sh` and rename it to `init_paths.sh`: